Understanding Why Customers Buy

 Applying JTBD in Your Business

 Once you understand the jobs your customers need to accomplish, you can tailor your business strategies accordingly.
-This approach helps you spot new opportunities and threats, allowing your company to stand out and avoid disruption.
+This approach helps you spot new opportunities and threats, allowing your business to stand out and avoid disruption.

 Conclusion